RAMMP Diagnostic Protocol

 Using the behavioural dataset, RAMMP calculates the Buyer Trust Score.

-The Buyer Trust Score reflects the strength of trust signals across the buyer journey.
+The Buyer Trust Score reflects the strength of trust signals across the buying journey.

 The diagnostic also evaluates the Revenue Feasibility Index, which indicates whether stated revenue goals are realistically achievable given current behavioural performance.